-We maintain a website at www.energizerresources.com (which website is expressly not incorporated by reference into this filing).
+Our executive offices are situated at 520-141 Adelaide Street West, Toronto, Ontario, Canada, M5H 3L5 and the primary telephone number is (416) 364-7024.
+Our website is www.energizerresources.com (which website is expressly not incorporated by reference into this filing).